hubertusanton/silverstripe-seo/README.md

 * SilverStripe 3.0

+Silverstripe 3.1 under dev, use 3.0 branch for Silverstripe 3.0

 ## Documentation

 This modules helps the administrator of the Silverstripe website in getting good results in search engines.